italicize/italicize.github.io/word_template.md

     Next lngSpec
 End Sub

-Private Sub sctDefineList(ByRef arrList() As String, ByVal lngLevel As Long, _
+Private Sub sctDefineList(ByRef arrList() As Variant, ByVal lngLevel As Long, _
     arrSpecs() As String)

     Dim lngSpec As Long, strSpec As String, strSpecLow As String